sanger/traction-ui/dpl-592-todo.md

 # To do

-## functionality

-- display a warning message if no pools are selected in pacbioPoolSelectedList
-- put something indicative of what the search button is for (pools) in run create

 ## tests

-- the display should be empty when nothing is being searched
+- actions.spec.js
   - add test for when multiple barcodes are searched for
-- add test for when one pool barcode is removed
+- mutations.spec.js
   - add test for removepool mutation
-- move tests from poolcreate to runcreate (will be copied from pools one)

 # Done